TrafficSigns CD-Rom available!

 Want to practice for your test without going online?

 The TrafficSigns CD-Rom is now available by post.
 Email;- Sales@trafficsigns.co.za or ring 072 852 8272 for a copy, Special introductory offer R100 incl p& p!

 WIN A FLASH DRIVE

-FIND US ON FACEBOOK, LIKE US, AND TELL US IF YOU PASSED YOUR LEARNER LICENCE TEST FIRST TIME AFTER USING WWW.TRAFFICSIGNS.CO.ZA , AND YOU WILL BE ENTERED INTO A DRAW TO WIN A FLASH DRIVE!
+TELL US IF YOU PASSED YOUR LEARNER LICENCE TEST FIRST TIME AFTER USING WWW.TRAFFICSIGNS.CO.ZA TO PRACTICE, AND YOU WILL BE ENTERED INTO OUR NEXT DRAW TO WIN A 1GB FLASH DRIVE.

 This site has been made